allegro/turnilo/README.md

 ## Introduction

-Pivot is an web-based exploratory visualization UI for [Druid](https://github.com/druid-io/druid) built on top of [Plywood](https://github.com/implydata/plywood).
+Pivot is a web-based exploratory visualization UI for [Druid](https://github.com/druid-io/druid) built on top of [Plywood](https://github.com/implydata/plywood).

 The project is currently at a very early alpha stage, and is _not suitable for production use_.